 4. During the quarantine period, students are prohibited from leaving the area (Including class attendance)

-5. Only in special circumstances, students should contact the school staff first and get the approval by the Division of Health Service before they go out.
+5. Only in special circumstances, students are allowed to go out after contacting the school staff first and getting the approval from the Division of Health Service.

 6. Students who obtain the approval to go out should keep wearing a mask and leave an absence record.
 It is strictly forbidden to take buses, trains, MRT and going to crowded areas, such as department stores, shopping malls, banks, libraries, food markets, and Internet cafes.